ccdaisy/Spiral-Knights-Model-Converter/README.md

 Readme:

 # THIS PROJECT WILL BE MOVING!!!
-**This is the outdated version of the project which is very out of date and poorly constructed.
+**This version of the project is very out of date and poorly constructed.
 The project has been moved [Here](https://github.com/XanTheDragon/Spiral-Knights-Animator-Tools)**

 ## Spiral Knights Model Converter Info